webbrandon/simple-secure-auth/lessons/section-one.md

 "node-uuid": "~1.4.1"
 ```

-In the `app.js` file create a require for `session` and `uuid` that were just included into the application configuration.
+In the `app.js` file create a require variable for `session` and `uuid` that were just included into the application configuration.

 ```node
 var session = require('express-session');